iddi5504/iddi5504/README.md

 # 💫 About Me:
-I'm Iddi, A fullstack developer from Ghana
+I'm Iddi, Full-stack developer specialized in Vue 3, TypeScript, and Laravel.
+I build fast, scalable web apps with clean architecture and great UX.
+Passionate about crafting real-world solutions that make an impact.

 ## 🌐 Socials: